How do I get a direct URL for an image?

 Verify the URL is truly direct by right-clicking the image on the result page and choosing 'Copy Image Address'.
 If the copied URL ends in a file extension (.jpg, .png, .gif, .webp), it's direct.
 If it points to a webpage or contains query parameters like ?fl=... it's a gallery link and won't embed.

-For production use, prefer permanent hosts.
+For production use, avoid anonymous temporary uploads.
 Imgur's 2023 policy change purges anonymous uploads after 6 months of inactivity.
 Google Photos and Dropbox URLs can rotate or rate-limit.
-ImageToURL and ImgBB both offer explicit permanence guarantees for hosted uploads — the URL you get today works in 5 years.
+ImageToURL guest links are temporary, while signed-in users can choose Never delete before uploading.

 For sensitive images, use a host that supports unlisted URLs and later deletion.
 ImageToURL's anonymous uploads are URL-unlisted (not publicly browsable) but anyone with the URL can fetch them — treat them as shareable-by-intent, not private.